earthly/earthly/docs/basics/part-5-importing.md

 ```

 ## Importing Whole Projects
-In addition to importing targets from other files, we can also import an entire file with the `IMPORT` command.
+In addition to importing single targets from other files, we can also import an entire Earthfile with the `IMPORT` command.
+This is helpful if there are several targets in a separate Earthfile that you want access to in your current file.
+It also allows you to create an alias.

 ```Dockerfile
 VERSION 0.6